Is Apple Cider Vinegar Safe For Babies?

 6. Fights candida infection: Recent research studies and clinical trials have shown the potential antifungal effects of apple cider vinegar (12).

-7. Cures dandruff: Traditional medicine has documented the effective use of apple cider vinegar in treating dandruff.
+7. Helps treat dandruff: Traditional medicine has documented the effective use of apple cider vinegar in treating dandruff.
 It can help tackle the excess bacteria and yeast-like fungus that often cause recurring dandruff (13).
 If you notice dandruff on your baby’s scalp, then consult a pediatrician or dermatologist before using ACV.

 Apple cider vinegar may help in treating dandruff